 The dosage of Lopressor tablets should be individualized.
 Lopressor tablets should be taken with or immediately following meals.

 The usual initial dosage of Lopressor tablets is 100 mg daily, given in two divided doses. gradually increase the dosage at weekly intervals until optimum clinical response has been obtained or there is pronounced slowing of the heart rate.
-The effective dosage range of Lopressor tablets is 100-400 mg per day.
+The effective dosage range of Lopressor tablets is 100 to 400 mg per day.
 Dosages above 400 mg per day have not been studied.
-If treatment is to be discontinued, gradually decrease the dosage over a period of 1-2 weeks (see WARNINGS).
+If treatment is to be discontinued, gradually decrease the dosage over a period of 1 to 2 weeks (see WARNINGS).

 Early Treatment: During the early phase of definite or suspected acute myocardial infarction, initiate treatment with Lopressor as soon as possible after the patient’s arrival in the hospital.
 Such treatment should be initiated in a coronary care or similar unit immediately after the patient’s hemodynamic condition has stabilized.